 All upholstery should be vacuumed regularly.
 Spillages should be dabbed and blotted (not rubbed) with an absorbent dry clean cloth immediately removing all of the spillage.
 Work from the outside inwards to avoid spreading the spillage.
 Avoid placing your upholstery in direct sunlight or near heat sources such as fire and radiators.
 This will fade your upholstery and cause shrinkage and cracks in wooden frames.

-Fabrics should be cleaned following the individual manufacturer’s instructions provided by Supellex UK at time of purchase.
+Fabrics should be cleaned following the individual manufacturer’s instructions provided by Supellex UK at the time of purchase.